easedup/acv9/curriculum/hass-history/year-8.md

 the role and achievements of a significant individual and/or group in Medieval, Renaissance or pre-modern Europe

 **Elaborations**
-*  <p>explaining the influence and dominance of the Catholic Church on society using visual sources such as the illustration of <em>Hell in the Hortus Deliciarum</em> manuscript by Herrad of Landsberg</p>
+*  explaining the influence and dominance of the Catholic Church on society using visual sources such as the illustration of *Hell in the Hortus Deliciarum* manuscript by Herrad of Landsberg
 *  investigating the role of the Catholic Church in Medieval Europe in the provision of social services such as education, health care and social welfare, and in feudal village organisation
 *  explaining the influence of the Medici family in Florence as bankers and merchants, and their patronage of the arts
 *  explaining the influences and contributions of individuals such as Lucrezia Borgia, Galileo, Leonardo da Vinci, Niccolo Machiavelli, Martin Luther and Louis XIV